theNewDynamic/aba-icc/_posts/2015-11-25-aba-s-icc-project-ipsos-polling-finds-positive-trend-in-u-s-membership-in-the-icc.md

 ---

-ABA's ICC Project/Ipsos polling shows two-year positive trend of support for U.S. becoming a member of the International Criminal Court, and that most Americans believe South Africa should have arrested Sudan President.
+ABA's ICC Project/Ipsos polling shows two-year positive trend of support for U.S. becoming a member of the International Criminal Court, and that most Americans believe South Africa should have arrested Sudanese President Al-Bashir.
 Please find [here](http://bit.ly/1HnkzQ4) more information, including the [polling report](http://bit.ly/1Hndpva).